Menu Icon

 In author-date style, in-text citations appear in parentheses in the text, with a reference list at the end listing all your sources in full.

-The citation in the text consists of the author’s last name, the year of publication, and optionally the page number.
+The citation in the text consists of the author’s last name, the year of publication, and, optionally, the page number.

 Citing Books